sheredom/yair/README.md

 - Add an optimizer!
 - Explain the syntax of the IR:
   - Globals and structs both use `%name` to differentiate them from other symbols.
+- Verify that all statements in a block are reachable from the tree of blocks above.

 ## Features